HarukiYqM/pytorch-ZSSR/README.md

-# Pytorch implementation of "Zero-Shot" Super-Resolution using Deep Internal Learning  (ZSSR)
+# Pytorch Implementation of "Zero-Shot" Super-Resolution using Deep Internal Learning  (ZSSR)
 ### modified form  Assaf Shocher

 ----------
-The principle of this pytorch verison is "change as little as possible", so most of the code are from Assaf Shocher.
-Thanks Shocher, I really love this exciting paper.
+The principle of this pytorch version is "changing as little as possible", so most of the code are from Assaf Shocher.
+Thanks Shocher, I really love this exciting paper:)
 ----------
 I add an cuda flag at config.py, if you want to use cpu, pls set it to False.